I'm a member

 Another serum biomarker, cleared by the FDA for monitoring patients with epithelial ovarian cancer, is human epididymis protein 4 (HE4).
 HE4 is made up of two whey acidic proteins with a four disulfide core domain.
 It has been found to be over-expressed by epithelial ovarian cancer tumors and to circulate in the serum of patients with epithelial ovarian cancer.
 Levels of HE4 may be less likely to be elevated due to benign conditions, as is the case with CA-125, which would make HE4 a candidate to replace or complement CA-125.
 Tests for HE4 are FDA-approved for monitoring women known to have epithelial ovarian cancer.
 Another possible application of HE4 testing is screening asymptomatic women for ovarian cancer; screening is not an accepted use of the CA-125 test.

 The policy also addresses use of the HE4 as a stand-alone test for evaluating women with ovarian masses who have not been diagnosed with ovarian cancer.
 The Risk of Ovarian Malignancy Algorithm (ROMA) combines HE4, CA-125 and menopausal status into a numeric score.
-ROMA has been cleared by FDA for predicting risk that an adnexal mass is malignant; this test is considered separately in Policy 2.04.62 Proteomics-based Testing for the Evaluation of Ovarian (Adnexal) Masses.
+ROMA has been cleared by FDA for predicting risk that an adnexal mass is malignant; this test is considered separately in the Proteomics-Based Testing Related to Ovarian Cancer medical policy.

-Refer to the following related medical policies: CA-125, Analysis of Proteomic Patterns in Serum to Identify Cancer, and Proteomics-based Testing for the Evaluation of Ovarian (Adnexal) Masses.
+Refer to the following related medical policies: CA-125, Analysis of Proteomic Patterns in Serum to Identify Cancer, and Proteomics-Based Testing Related to Ovarian Cancer.

 Measurement of HE4 is investigational for all indications.